 nuclear war, energy demand, crime, and the economy.
 We must

-doomsday end times prophecy.
-Proactive steps are will guide us
+end times prophecy.
+Proactive steps are will guide us toward a

 The calendar year transfers the need to circulate wealth.

-to support nurturing of the human species.
-Religious trends
+nurturing of the human species.
+Religious trends maintain

-maintain special variations of the calendar year.
-The best
+special variations of the calendar year.
+The best example of

-international situation is demonstrated in the holiest of
+situation is demonstrated in the holiest of cities, Jerusalem.
+A

-cities, Jerusalem.
-A "New Jerusalem" is often regarded as the
+"New Jerusalem" is often regarded as the center of Christian

 The front page of the Jerusalem Post International Edition